 Contact: Dr. Elizabeth Gill

-The interdisciplinary Latin American Studies minor consists of elective courses in the culture and society of Latin America, and intermediate Spanish language courses.
+The interdisciplinary Latin American and Latinx Studies minor consists of elective courses in the culture and society of Latin America, and intermediate Spanish language courses.

 Contact: Dr. Vanesa Landrus